Overview

 This allowed us to remove or soften insights that looked intelligent but were not consistently accurate.

 Only once the feature felt dependable internally did we move to external user testing.
+However we did get mixed feedback from internal testing (dogfooding) which we tried to address.

 what external testing taught us